ErikMcClure/sweetiebot/README.md

 * **newusers:** [PM Only] Gets a list of the most recent users to join the server.
 * **aka:** Lists all known aliases of a user.
 * **ban:** Bans a user.
+* **BanNewcomers:** Bans any users that have sent their first message in the past 2 minutes.
 * **time:** Gets a user's local time.
 * **settimezone:** Set your local timezone.
 * **UserInfo:** Lists information about a user.